-2023/24 Statutory recommendations we have not made any written recommendations under Schedule 7 of Under Schedule 7 of the Local Audit and Accountability Act 2014, auditors can make written recommendations to the audited body which need to be considered by the body and responded to publicly. the Local Audit and Accountability Act 2014.
-Public Interest Report we have not issued a public interest report.
+2023/24 Whilst our work on VFM for 2023/24 is well progressed we are still undertaking the detailed work on the audit of the Council's 2023/2 financial statements.
+Subject to the satisfactory completion of the financial statements we do not currently anticipate Statutory recommendations • making any written recommendations under Schedule 7 of the Under Schedule 7 of the Local Audit and Accountability Act 2014, auditors can make written recommendations to the audited body which need to be considered by the body and responded to publicly.
+Local Audit and Accountability Act 2014.
+Public Interest Report • issuing a public interest report.
 Under Schedule 7 of the Local Audit and Accountability Act 2014, auditors have the power to make a report if they consider a matter is sufficiently important to be brought to the attention of the audited body or the public as a matter of urgency, including matters which may already be known to the public, but where it is in the public interest for the auditor to publish their independent view.
-Application to the Court we have not made an application to the Court.
+Application to the Court • making an application to the Court.
 Under Section 28 of the Local Audit and Accountability Act 2014, if auditors think that an item of account is contrary to law, they may apply to the court for a declaration to that effect.
-Advisory notice we have not issued any advisory notices.
+Advisory notice issuing any advisory notices.
 Under Section 29 of the Local Audit and Accountability Act 2014, auditors may issue an advisory notice if the auditor thinks that the authority or an officer of the authority: • is about to make or has made a decision which involves or would involve the authority incurring unlawful expenditure, is about to take or has begun to take a course of action which, if followed to its conclusion, would be unlawful and likely to cause a loss or deficiency, or • is about to enter an item of account, the entry of which is unlawful.
-Judicial review making an application for judicial review.
+Judicial review • making an application for judicial review.
 Under Section 31 of the Local Audit and Accountability Act 2014, auditors may make an application for judicial review of a decision of an authority, or of a failure by an authority to act, which it is reasonable to believe would have an effect on the accounts of that body.